 The licensing authority is the Minister of Internal Affairs.
-In addition, a contractor may be obliged to meet additional procurement requirements such as obtaining a necessary licence to operate in the defence and security sector issued by the country of the contractor's residence.
-The contracting authority publishes specific conditions in the procurement documentation (typically in terms of reference).
+In addition, a contractor may be obliged to meet additional procurement requirements such as obtaining the licence necessary to operate in the defence and security sector issued by the country of the contractor's residence.
+The contracting authority publishes specific conditions in the procurement documentation (typically in the terms of reference).
 The defence contractor may be also required to meet other procurement conditions, such as military quality control systems.